Contents

 Use environment variables in WebAssembly with Emscripten

 It is typical for native C code to poke and probe a shell environment with POSIX getenv and setenv.
-JavaScript can preload environment variables expected by a WebAssembly module using the Emscripten toolchain.
+How would an existing C program continue to rely upon environment variables in the browser?
+I’ve found that JavaScript can preload environment variables expected by a WebAssembly module using the Emscripten toolchain.

 Native code